rikosintie/Ubuntu4NetworkEngineers/Introduction.md

 ## Who is this guide written for?

-Any network engineer or admin running Microsoft Windows!
+Any technical user running Microsoft Windows who wants to try Linux!
 I used MS Windows from Windows 3.1 up until Windows 8 came out.
-At that time I had been using Linux for things like [Nagios](https://www.nagios.org/downloads/nagios-core/) and the Asterisk VoIP system but not as a daily driver.
+At that time I had been using Linux for things like [Nagios](https://www.nagios.org/downloads/nagios-core/) and the Asterisk VoIP system but not on my laptop.
 Windows 8 pushed me over the edge!

-Once I started working with Python and Cisco DevOps, it became clear that Linux is a better choice for a network Engineer.
-Tools like nmap work better under Linux ([raw socket support](https://antonio-cooler.gitbook.io/coolervoid-tavern/port-knocking-from-the-scratch)), you have access to sophisticated [terminal emulators](https://itsfoss.com/linux-terminal-emulators/) like Terminator, Alacritty, Tilix Terminal, etc. and different shells (what most people call "the Terminal").
+Once I started working with Python and Cisco DevOps, it became clear that Linux is a better choice for a technical user, whether they are a network Engineer, administrator or developer.
+Tools like nmap work better under Linux ([raw socket support](https://antonio-cooler.gitbook.io/coolervoid-tavern/port-knocking-from-the-scratch)), you have access to sophisticated [terminal emulators](https://itsfoss.com/linux-terminal-emulators/) like Terminator, Alacritty, Tilix, and different shells (what most people call "the Terminal").
 This guide will show you how to switch from BASH to ZSH in a later chapter.

-- Network Engineers can use this guide to get started with Linux and then to customize their daily driver to fit the unique needs of a network engineer.
+- **Network Engineers** can use this guide to get started with Linux and then to customize their daily driver to fit the unique needs of a network engineer.
-- Network Administrators will find Unix tools like grep, sed, awk, and arp-scan useful in their day to day operation.
+- **Network Administrators** will find Unix tools like grep, sed, awk, and arp-scan useful in their day to day operation.
 These tools are discussed in "Working in the Terminal".
-- Security Personnel will find a plethora of open source tools available for Linux.
+- **Security Personnel** will find a plethora of open source tools available for Linux.
 Many of these tools are discussed in the DNS chapter and in the networking tools chapter.
-- A Curious student who wants to learn about Linux, Open Source, and NetDevOps.
+- **A Curious student** who wants to learn about Linux, Open Source, and NetDevOps.

 This guide is written assuming that you have skills in MS Windows, Putty, Network devices, and a desire to learn how Linux can make you a better, more efficient engineer.

 ----------------------------------------------------------------

 ## Why use Ubuntu?

+I helped a college student who is studying data science switch to Ubuntu recently.
+Our conversations had all been over text.
+I had the chance to meet him in person a month or so later and I asked him if he stuck with Ubuntu.
+His response was an enthusiastic Yes!

+I have been using Linux for quite a while so his next comment caught me off guard.
+He said "I love how there are no ads and nothing pops up in the start menu."
+There were more comments about how "clean" the Ubuntu interface is.
+I didn't realize how bad Windows 10/11 home edition are with the constant ads and pushing MS software.

+### As a Network Engineer

 Network Engineering is moving to a [NetDevOps](https://developer.cisco.com/video/net-prog-basics/) model and away from the CLI.
 This means using Python, Ansible, Git and other DevOps tools.
 Ubuntu is the OS that Cisco recommends for the DevNet certifications.
 In fact Cisco is so strong on Ubuntu that they released an Ubuntu image for the DevNet Expert course.
 There is no reason not to use it for learning Linux.
 It's available as an OVA for VMWare Workstation and a QCOW2 for Linux.